emmannl/docs/docs/difference-between-pop-ubuntu.md

 ## Slim and Dark Theme Variants

-Many people prefer the option of toggling between a dark and light theme, and many also prefer to have as minimal spacing around elements in their theme, so we've designed dark and slim variants of the Pop theme, and included toggles in GNOME Settings to make it easier to switch between these variants, without the need to do so through GNOME Tweak Tool.
+Many people prefer the option of toggling between a dark and light theme, and many also prefer to have as minimal spacing around elements in their theme, so we've designed dark and slim variants of the Pop theme, and included toggles in GNOME Settings to make it easier to switch between these variants, without the need to do so through the GNOME Tweak Tool.

 ![Theme switcher](/images/difference-between-pop-ubuntu/theme-variants.png)

 ## Toggling Mouse Acceleration

 Commonly requested of professionals and gamers alike is the ability to specify a flat mouse acceleration profile.
-This feature, previously hidden away in GNOME Tweak Tool, is front and center in Pop!_OS in the mouse settings panel.
+This feature, previously hidden away in the GNOME Tweak Tool, is front and center in Pop!_OS in the mouse settings panel.
 With mouse acceleration set to a flat acceleration profile, precision of inputs is improved.

 ![Mouse acceleration](/images/difference-between-pop-ubuntu/mouse-acceleration.png)